watsonx-labs-ncee/NCEE-Labs/usecases/banking-financial-research-analyst/hands-on-lab-banking.md

 6- To start building agents, you can click the **Create new agent** link as referenced in step 5 or alternatively, click the top left navigation menu, expand the **Build** section (annotated with red arrow) and select **Agent Builder** (annotated with red rectangle).
 This will redirect you to the Manage agents page.
 ![wxo agent builder](images/wxo-nav-menu-agent-builder.png)

 7- The Manage agents page will initially be blank since no agents have been created yet.
 As you create more and more AI agents that can reason and act, the Manage agents page will be populated with those agents.
-Note the analytics captured at the top of the page including **Total messages**, **Failed messages**, and **Latency average** (annonated with red rectangle).
+Note the analytics captured at the top of the page including **Total messages**, **Failed messages**, and **Latency average** (annotated with red rectangle).
 Also, note the **Discover** button (annotated with red oval) which you can click to explore and discover the [catalog of pre-built agents and tools in watsonx Orchestrate](https://www.ibm.com/docs/en/watsonx/watson-orchestrate/base?topic=discovering-catalog).
 Click **Create agent** button (annotated with red arrow) to start building your first agent.
 ![wxo create agent](images/wxo-create-agent-manage-agents-empty.png)

 8- On the Create an agent page, select **Create from scratch** tile (annotated with red rectangle), provide a **Name** and a **Description** for the agent and click **Create** (annotated with red arrow).